RealityBeholder/STANDBOX_Docs/docs/basics/preparing-your-mod-for-public-usage.md

 ## Packaging your mod

 The packaging is the same as testing your mod, but instead you simply uncheck the "Quick Test" button.
 Now after the packaging is done, you will be able to find a `.pak` file inside your mod plugin.
-Go to the folder where your SDK is located, open the Mods folder, then open your mod's folder and navigate to `Windows/STANDBOX/Mods/YOURMODNAME/Content/Paks/Windows`.
+Go to the folder where your SDK is located, navigate to `SDK/Mods/YOURMODNAME/Windows/STANDBOX/Mods/YOURMODNAME/Content/Paks/Windows` (yes the path is long).
 Inside this folder, you will find the `.pak` file, keep this file location in mind as you will need it later.

 ## Creating your mod folder